 I found boundless love in his family thirty years ago.
-My life with his daughter, Libby, began as a “Spring Sing” fairy tale, blessed by Woody, his beloved Grunyons, and a chorus of 500 Spring Singers joining in “I Found Love.”
+My life with his daughter, Libby, began as a “Spring Sing” fairy tale, blessed by Woody, his beloved Grunyons, and a chorus of 500 Spring Singers joining in a chorus of “I Found Love.”
 We’ve been riding that wave ever since.

 Before becoming the teacher, Woody, I know, found himself on the receiving end.
 It can’t be denied the profound effect that Rosemary’s father, Dr. Robert Frehse, a congregational minister, has had on countless generations, and this family in particular.
 His favorite bible passage, 1st Corinthians, Chapter 13, is quietly revealed in the lives of each of his kin.
 It is the song that never ends.

 Love is patient, love is kind ….Love bears all things, believes all things, hopes all things, endures all things.

 Like many, I have learned so much from Woody, and I would like to share one of my most valued lessons.